zulfahmidev/template-simple-portfolio/README.md

-# Template Simple Portfolio
+# Elegant Portfolio
-A clean and flexible web template suitable for personal portfolio, landing pages, portfolios, or any frontend needs.

-Built with a simple structure, easy customization, and lightweight components.
+A premium, fully responsive portfolio template featuring a luxurious gold–on–black museum aesthetic.
+Designed for creatives who want a sophisticated and elegant online presence, this template includes a polished hero section, structured content flow, stylish portfolio grid, and refined typography.

+All images are placeholders and can be easily replaced to suit any profession — designers, developers, photographers, agencies, or artists.

+Built with clean and modern HTML/CSS (Tailwind-ready), this template is optimized for clarity, flexibility, and fast customization, making it ideal for personal branding or professional portfolio showcases.

 ## Features
 - Clean and modern HTML structure